WowzaMediaSystems/wse-plugin-onconnectauthenticate/README.md

 * Define a specific authentication file path.
 * Create a custom user authentication provider class.
-* Provide a whitelist of encoders.
+* Provide a allowlist of encoders.

 ## More resources
 To use the compiled versions of the OnConnectAuthenticate modules, see [Do file-based RTMP authentication with NetConnection connect using a Wowza Streaming Engine Java module](https://www.wowza.com/docs/how-to-do-file-based-rtmp-authentication-with-netconnection-connect-onconnectauthenticate) or [Do file-based RTMP authentication with URL query strings using a Wowza Streaming Engine Java module](https://www.wowza.com/docs/how-to-do-file-based-rtmp-authentication-with-url-query-strings-onconnectauthenticate2).